amoe/pop-to-container/README.md

 It's not working on windows at the moment.
 I think there's some kind of issue with the tunnel setup.
 This could possibly be addressed by using the `sshtunnel` pypi package instead of fabric.

+## Error: paramiko.ssh_exception.BadAuthenticationType: Bad authentication type; allowed types: ['publickey', 'gssapi-keyex', 'gssapi-with-mic']

+This means you do not have your privatekey existing on unix in the right location or with the right mode.